 In recent years, with the rapid development of LLM, more and more studies have discovered the great potential of LLM agents in simulating user-generated behaviors.
-Behavior simulation can generate user research data and facilitate research in recommendation systems, human-computer interaction, social science research, etc.\citep{r1, r6, i2}.
-Social network simulation has many applications in understanding human social behavior patterns, policy formulation and planning, disaster management, etc. \citep{r3, r5, r16}.
-Many studies have shown that LLM agents can exhibit certain social behavior capabilities, simulate individuals in social networks at a micro level, and imitate human behavior\citep{r2, r4}.
+Behavior simulation can generate user research data and facilitate research in recommendation systems, human-computer interaction, social science research, etc.~\citep{r1, r6, i2}.
+Many studies have shown that LLM agents can exhibit certain social behavior capabilities, simulate individuals, and imitate human behavior~\citep{r2, r4}.

-In addition to the analysis and research on the human-like behavior of LLM agents in various fields, due to the complexity of human thinking, outstanding learning ability and tool usage ability, many studies \citep{r10, r11, r14, zhou2024knowledge} designed an agent framework with LLM as the core, which provides LLM with additional modules such as profile, memory, retrieval, reasoning, and tool usage to simulate human speech and behavior to a greater extent.
+In addition to the analysis and research on the human-like behavior of LLM agents in various fields, owing to the complexity of human thinking and their outstanding learning and tool usage abilities, several studies~\citep{r10, r11, r14, zhou2024knowledge} have designed an agent framework with LLMs as the core.
+This framework provides LLMs with additional modules such as profile management, reasoning, and tool usage, enabling more accurate simulation of human speech and behavior.

-The complexity of human beings makes it challenging for artificial intelligence to simulate human behavior.
-The extent to which LLM agents can simulate human behavior remains to be explored.
-We evaluate the ability of LLM agent behavior simulation from the perspective of probability distribution.